facebookarchive/caffe2/_docs/intro-tutorial.md

     workspace.RunNet(m.name, 10)   # run for 10 times
 ```

-Note how we refer to the network name in `RunNet()`.
-Since the net was created inside workspace, we don't need to pass the net definition again.
+Note how we just pass `m.name` and not the net definition itself to `RunNet()`.
+Since the net was created inside workspace, we don't need to pass the definition again.

 After execution, you can inspect the results stored in the output blobs (that contain tensors i.e numpy arrays):